feastFounder/logs_analysis_project/README.md

 * Vagrantfile - This is the configuration file for the Vagrant virtual machine.

 **How to Run the Project**
+You will need to download and install [vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](www.virtualbox.org).
+Then download or clone the [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) repository from Udacity.
+Likewise, download the necessary data file: [newsdata](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+Unzip the file to find the newsdata.sql database.

 Download the project zip file to your computer and unzip the file to your desired project directory.
 Open the text-based interface for your operating system (terminal window, command prompt, Git Bash, etc ….) and navigate to the project directory.